Presentation materials, session recordings, and certificates of participation are available below.

 A New Blueprint for Administrators: Designing for Special Education Outcomes, Not Outputs

-In this session, Katie Novak will walk you through an effective step-by-step process you can use to help your department design for outcome data—not output data—that includes new approaches to focus groups with teachers, survey data from parents, and changes in eligibility or referrals based on updated procedures.
+Do you ever wonder if you’re measuring the right things for your special education department?
+With so much paperwork and pressure, it’s easy to feel like the outputs are the focus rather than outcomes, and you’re not alone!
+In this session, Katie Novak walks you through an effective step-by-step process you can use to help your department design for outcome data—not output data—that includes new approaches to focus groups with teachers, survey data from parents, and changes in eligibility or referrals based on updated procedures.
 You’ll learn how to:

 How You Can Help Your Special Education Staff Address Unconscious Bias in Your Schools